awestover/enchantedForest/story/story2_alekenglish.md

 Now that Bob had defeated the unicorn the caverners had promised that they would help him and Buchanan.
 It was time to go see what plan they had in mind.

-"Let's go talk to Azeala and Mercury now that we've killed their dang unicorns.
+"Let's go talk to Azeala and Mercury now that we've killed their dang unicorns."
-" Bob said, pointedly ignoring Buchannan's comment about his supposed destiny.
+Bob said, pointedly ignoring Buchannan's comment about his supposed destiny.

 "You're not even going to wait for breakfast?"
 Buchannan laughed.